Texas state and national parks are hiking paradises full of beautiful scenery and mountainous terrain that promise adventure around every turn.

 Lost Maples State Park

 In the Hill Country, admiring the fall foliage at Lost Maples State Park in Vanderpool is a Texas ritual, and rightly so.
-The park is set in a beautiful and remote part of the Hill Country on the Edwards Plateau, and is home to clear rivers, rough canyons, thickly wooded banks and stands of the park’s namesake, bigtooth maples.
+The park, set in a beautiful and remote part of the Hill Country on the Edwards Plateau, is home to some of the best fall hikes in Texas (alongside some of its best fall scenery), with clear rivers, rough canyons, thickly wooded banks and stands of the park’s namesake, bigtooth maples.
 The trails mainly follow the pristine Sabinal River and its tributaries, with long flat stretches and short but rapid changes in elevation.
 Wildlife is abundant, and hikers have been known to see rarities like the green kingfisher or one of the red-tailed hawks that nest on cliff faces in the park.
 The route is primarily shaded by a canopy of tree limbs, making the sudden panorama of the surrounding country from the West Trail above Mystic Canyon even more dramatic.

 Palo Duro Canyon